WallCaster/WallCaster/doc/analysis-report.md

   - Have an administrative frontend
   - Connect the frontend to the server
   - Implement the functionnality which allows the admin to add pictures.
-  - L'appliquer aux photos voulues.
-Apply it to desired pictures.
+  - Apply it to desired pictures.
   - Implement the functionnality which allows the admin to delete pictures already in the system.
   - Apply it to desired pictures.